X-59 Hits Mach 1.4 at Quiet Boom Altitude

 From Subsonic Crawl to Supersonic Sprint

 The path to Mach 1.4 was neither quick nor easy.
-The X-59 made its first flight on May 10, 2024, but remained subsonic for over two years as engineers methodically expanded the flight envelope.
+The X-59 made its first flight on October 28, 2025, but remained subsonic for months as engineers methodically expanded the flight envelope.
 The aircraft completed 16 flights in 90 days before its first supersonic run — a pace that reflects both the careful incrementalism of NASA flight testing and the urgency of a program running behind its original schedule.

 Jim "Clue" Less — NASA X-59 Test Pilot